Prince Adolphus, Duke of Cambridge: Marriage

 After the death of Princess Charlotte in 1817, the Duke was set the task of finding a bride for his eldest unmarried brother, the Duke of Clarence (later William IV), in the hope of securing heirs to the throne—Charlotte had been the only legitimate grandchild of George III, despite the fact that the King had twelve surviving children.
 After several false starts, the Duke of Clarence settled on Princess Adelaide of Saxe-Meiningen.
 The way was cleared for the Duke of Cambridge to find a bride for himself.

 The Duke of Cambridge was married first at Kassel, Hesse on 7 May and then at Buckingham Palace on 1 June 1818 to his second cousin Augusta (25 July 1797 – 6 April 1889), the third daughter of Prince Frederick of Hesse.

 Viceroy

-From 1816 to 1837, the Duke of Cambridge served as viceroy of the Kingdom of Hanover on behalf of his elder brothers, George IV and later William IV.
-When his niece succeeded to the British throne on 20 June 1837 as Queen Victoria, the 122-year union of the crowns of the United Kingdom and Hanover ended, due to Hanover being under Salic Law.
-Ernest Augustus became King of Hanover and the Duke of Cambridge returned to Britain.
+From 1816 until 1837, the Duke of Cambridge served as viceroy of the Kingdom of Hanover, representing his elder brothers, first George IV and later William IV.
+His tenure came to an end following the accession of his niece, Queen Victoria, on 20 June 1837.
+As Hanover adhered to Salic Law, which barred female succession, the personal union between the British and Hanoverian crowns dissolved, and the throne of Hanover passed to Ernest Augustus, Duke of Cumberland.
+With the end of the union, the Duke of Cambridge relinquished his post and returned to Britain.

+Residences

+During the 1820s Adolphus maintained a London Residence known as Cambridge House at 8 South Audley Street, Mayfair; the House had briefly served as the home of his deceased sister-in-law Caroline of Brunswick during the final year of her life.
+During Adolphus's tenure as Viceroy of Hanover the House was sometimes used as the London residence of his brother Prince Frederick, Duke of York and Albany, who was recorded as living at Cambridge House, South Audley Street in 1826.

+The lease of No. 8 South Audley Street was surrendered in 1830, and a lease of a larger house at 94 Piccadilly (then known as Cholmondeley House) was acquired between 1829 and 1830 by the Duke of Cambridge, after which the House took on the name Cambridge House.
+No. 94 Piccadilly property remained as Prince Adolphus's London home until his death in 1850, and has since retained the name Cambridge House.